John de Jongh Jr.

 John Percy de Jongh Jr. (born November 13, 1957) is an American businessman and politician.
 A member of the Democratic Party, he served as the seventh governor of the United States Virgin Islands from 2007 to 2015.
-He has been active in Virgin Islands politics and the business community since returning to St. Thomas after graduating from college in 1981.
-De Jongh has been involved in community development, commercial banking, served on the boards of business and philanthropic organizations, appointed to government positions and elected to public office.
+He has been active in the Virgin Islands' politics and business community since after he graduated from college in 1981.
+De Jongh has been involved in community development, commercial banking, and served on the boards of business and philanthropic organizations.

 De Jongh ran for governor in the 2002 general election as an independent candidate, placing second with 24.4% of the vote and losing to the incumbent, Charles W. Turnbull.
 In the 2006 general election de Jongh ran as the Democratic candidate and defeated former Lieutenant Governor Kenneth Mapp in a runoff and became governor.
 In 2010, he was re-elected to a second term and served until January 5, 2015, when he was term limited.

 Early life and education

-De Jongh was born and raised on St. Thomas.
+De Jongh was born and raised on the island of St. Thomas in the U.S. Virgin Islands.
 As a child, he attended Sts.
 Peter and Paul School on St. Thomas.
 After his parents' divorce, he lived with his mother, Dolores, and two brothers, Stanley and Sydney, in Detroit, Michigan, where his mother was a social worker for the Detroit Public Schools.
 During the summer, de Jongh would return to St. Thomas to assist in his father's law firm.
 De Jongh graduated from Detroit Catholic Central High School in 1976.
 After his graduation, he attended Antioch College in Yellow Springs, Ohio.
 During his college career, he held work-study jobs in Detroit, Houston, Philadelphia and St. Thomas and completed an urban study program that involved travel to the United Kingdom, Yugoslavia and The Netherlands.
 He earned an economics degree from Antioch College.
-De Jongh graduated with a Bachelor of Arts degree from Antioch College in 1981.
+De Jongh graduated with a Bachelor of Arts degree from Antioch in 1981.